This Step: Practice Driving

 A) Get On the Road

-The GDL program requires teens younger than 17 to also complete a minimum six-month, violation-free supervised instruction period.
+The GDL program requires teens younger than 17 years old to also complete a violation-free supervised instruction period of 6 months.
 During this time, you must clock at least 50 hours of supervised driving practice (including 10 hours at night) and abide by the Supervised Instruction Permit (SIP) requirements below.

 Supervised Instruction Permit Requirements